alwinglee/C8-Carbine-Anatomy-Trivia/README.md

 Author:
 - Created by Alwin Lee.
-- Can be contated at alwin.g.lee@gmail.competition
+- Can be contacted at alwin.g.lee@gmail.com

-"# C8-Carbine-Anatomy-Trivia"